Design Systems vs Component Library

 Conclusion: Complementary Forces

-In conclusion, Design Systems and component libraries are complementary forces in the pursuit of creating exceptional digital experiences.
+In conclusion, Design Systems and component libraries complements each other.
 While Design Systems provide overarching guidelines and principles for consistent design, component libraries offer the practical building blocks for efficient implementation.

 A Component Library would allow you to use multiple “Highlight Banners” on a page, but the Design System won’t respect you for doing it.